 - 1. Grade Point Average - A minimum 3.25 GPA for unconditional admission and a minimum 3.0 GPA for conditional admission - 2.
 Master of Science in Nursing degree from a regionally accredited university recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation - 3.
-Current California Registered Nursing (RN) license - 4.
+Active California Registered Nursing (RN) license - 4.
 Three Recommendations completed on forms provided - Must be from sources who can personally attest to the candidate's potential for scholarly and professional success: one personal, one academic, and one employer.
 Family members and friends may not complete recommendations. - 5.
 Professional resume that includes current clinical practice as an RN. - 6.
-A Comprehensive essay of no more than 1000 words that includes the following elements: - o Purpose for entering the program

-- O Significant events and influences that have affected your approach to life

-- Long-term professional goals

-- o Reasons for choosing to study at California Baptist University

-- Essay must be submitted in APA format

-- 7. Successful Interview with the College of Nursing

-- 8. Prerequisites must be completed recently

-- Advanced Pathophysiology

-- Advanced Pharmacology

-- o Advanced Physical Assessment

-- 9. Clearances:
+A Comprehensive essay of no more than 1000 words in APA 7th edition that includes the following elements: - Purpose for entering the program - o Significant events and influences that have affected your approach to life - Long-term professional goals - o Reasons for choosing to study at California Baptist University - o Essay must be submitted in APA format - 7.
+Successful Interview with the College of Nursing - 8.
+Prerequisites must be completed recently - Advanced Pathophysiology - Advanced Pharmacology - Advanced Physical Assessment - 9.
+Clearances:

 - CPR Certification

 - o Background Check Clearance

 - o Health Clearance

 - Drug Testing

-- o Proof of Health Insurance
+- Proof of Health Insurance

 - Proof of Motor Vehicle Insurance

+- 10. Students are expected to work as a registered nurse during the program to gain clinical experience.